nikovett/charging-planner/CONTEXT.md

 ### Forecast augmentation is display-only
 Forecast slots in `price_slots` are never passed to the selection algorithm or optimal calculation.
 They exist solely to fill the histogram's right side before Nord Pool publishes tomorrow's prices.

+### Historical slots included in price_slots
+Both ENTSO-E and Sähkötin return slots from the previous evening onwards (not just future slots).
+This gives the histogram enough data to center properly on the charging slot midpoint without being clamped to "now".

 ### Hero price replaces stat grid
 The old 4-column stats row (scheduled / avg price / vs market / vs optimal) was replaced with two large hero numbers.
 The "vs optimal" percentage is replaced by visual outline bars in the histogram — if scheduled and optimal slots overlap completely, no outlines appear.